 You can also host IronRuby inside other .NET applications to execute ruby code.
 This topic will be discussed in more detail in chapter 3.

 Those are the different ways you can run Ruby programs.
-So far we've discussed the type of language that Ruby is and we've also touched on how to run Ruby programs.
-The console comes with a whole set of command-line parameter which is what we’ll be looking at next.
+So far, we've discussed the type of language that Ruby is and we've also touched on how to run Ruby programs.
+The console comes with a whole set of command-line parameters, which is what we’ll be looking at next.

 The console and its command-line parameters